asjin/MobileShop/readme.txt

-This is a project about mobileshop. as you konw,this is a connection project in the learning process
+This is a project about mobileshop.
+As you konw,this is a connection project in the learning process.